yalin-liu/yalin-liu.github.io/page/0english.md

 ### Patents

-* 2023,  "Emotion recognition system and method, "  The Education University of Hong Kong,  under patent No. HK30074872
+* 2023,  "Emotion recognition system and method,"  The Education University of Hong Kong,  under patent No. HK30074872

 ---